simonski/aoc/README.md

     - copy the test `aoc_20XX_XX_test.go -> aoc_2021_01_test.go`
     - copy the data `aoc_20XX_XX_data.go -> aoc_2021_01_data.go`

-You can then run it
+You can then run it as an application

     ./aoc run 2021 01